If your are even asking the question:

 The fact that you are having ANY second thoughts about such a large purchase (and one that is very difficult to get out of) means without any doubts, you should cancel that purchase.
 Under no circumstances should you just "go ahead" with the purchase thinking that it truly is the deal of a lifetime, because even if you do the research and find out its exactly what you want, that same deal will be available for you from that same resort next week, next month, even likely next year.
 You however ONLY have one shot at cancelling the deal, and if you do not act on it you will be unable to back out of the deal.

 Other valid reasons to rescind include:

 Rescinding is a completely legal way to cancel the purchase of a timeshare and get all of your money back, within a certain number of days.
 The number of days you have to rescind differs from state to state (see below).
-The right to rescind during a "cooling off period," is your legal right, and the developer can't change that, no matter what you may have been told.
+The right to rescind during a "cooling off period," is your legal right, and the developer can't change that, no matter what you may have been told or what you signed.